Skip to main content

 Limitations

-You might be limited by your overall build time.
-Also note that a single build can contain only one Virtual Device Testing Step performing one type of test (instrumentationrobo or gameloop).
+A single build can contain only one Virtual Device Testing Step performing one type of test (instrumentationrobo or gameloop).

 Our device testing solution is based on Firebase Test Lab.
 You can find the resulting logs, videos and screenshots on Bitrise.